janjiralakirankumar/TerraformEssentials/README.md

 ```
 rm -rf remote-state-lab
 ```
+Empty the Bucket and then Delete the Bucket.

 ## Lab 5: Launching VPC and EC2 Instance

 #### Task 1: Launching VPC and creating subnets